 - In accordance with AMP Table 5-4 (SW1) the proposed action must comply with Urban Stormwater Best Practice Environmental Management Guidelines (CSIRO, 1999), including meeting the following stormwater pollutant reductions: - 80% Total Suspended Solids based on mean annual load - 45% Total Phosphorus based on mean annual load - 45% Total Nitrogen based on mean annual load - 70% Gross Pollutants or Litter based on mean annual load - In accordance with AMP Table 5-4 (SW2) water quality, storm water flows, and flood protection measure development will be undertaken to meet the following requirement, or as otherwise agreed, in consultation with Melbourne Water (and Local Councils as required) prior to construction commencing: - Provide drainage capacity equivalent to 10% AEP for minor drainage system in industrial areas for Council drainage systems and 18% AEP (5-year ARI) for Melbourne Water managed drainage systems - To offset the loss of flood storage, compensatory storage is to be provided. - New developments to be protected from major flooding equivalent to the 1% AEP event.
-All new lots are to be above the minimum freeboard requirements above the 1% AEP flood level. - The existing culverts under the existing rail line are to be extended to the full width of the new rail line embankment within the Project Area to prevent blockage of flood flow. - In accordance with AMP Table 5-4 (FF1) (Appendix C) all bridges/culverts will be designed to meet Growling Grass Frog Crossing Design Standards (DELWP 2017). - In accordance with AMP Table 5-4 (SW5) (Appendix C) a vegetated drainage swale is integrated in the Proposed Action which will run north south along the terminal hardstand area to naturally filter surface water prior to discharge and improve stormwater quality.
-Urban Stormwater Best Practice Environmental Management Guidelines (CSIRO, 1999) water quality target for nitrogen removal are followed for the swale design, including: - Appropriate revegetation and low-nutrient landscaping on the outer batters of all works and within the swales. - Native grasses 150mm long are required in the swale. - Allowance for additional areas of biofiltration to be included within the swale footprints if required to meet targets. - In accordance with AMP Table 5-4 (SW6) (Appendix C) detailed design plans for the railway infrastructure and associated embankment, culvert or bridge structures and any earthworks that permanently obstruct natural flow paths or drainage lines on land located within the Urban Floodway Zone, must be provided to and approved by the relevant floodplain management authority.
+All new lots are to be above the minimum freeboard requirements above the 1% AEP flood level. - The existing culverts under the existing rail line are to be extended to the full width of the new rail line embankment within the study area to prevent blockage of flood flow.